kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/python-scripts/LSTM-TensorFlow-IO-Kafka/README.md

 ### Kubernetes Integration

-As you could see the docker image could run standalone so it should be easy to just parameterize the docker image into kubernetes yams.
+As you could see the docker image could run standalone so it should be easy to just parameterize the docker image into kubernetes yamls.

-The file [deployment.yaml](deployment.yaml) is used in the Terraform build to automatically deploy the Python application as Pod using the `Deployment`  Kubernetes concept.
+The current procedure is training the model first, then deploying the prediction pods as a scalable Deployment onto Kubernetes.

+Simply execute the [run.sh](run.sh) script to automatically perform these steps.

 ## ML Process for Streaming Model Training and Inference